The Fermi Large Area Telescope: A space-based MeV--GeV observatory

 The ACD is a square hat covering the top and sides of the LAT, extending down to cover the entire TKR, with a total surface of $8.3$~m$^2$ \citep{acd-scint-wsf}.
-It is segmented into 89 tiles of various shapes and sizes with areas ranging from $\sim 450$ to $\sim 2500$~\cmsq\ and 1~cm thick (5 tiles are 1.2~cm thick), see \figref{acd}.
+It is segmented into 89 tiles of various shapes and sizes with areas ranging from $\sim 450$ to $\sim 2500$~\cmsq\ and 1~cm thick (the five tiles in the top middle row are 1.2~cm thick, to compensate for the greater distance from the readout with a slightly larger signal), see \figref{acd}.
 Each tile is a polyvinyl toluene plastic scintillator with 64 grooves machined uniformly on the surface, where 1~mm diameter WLS fibers are embedded.
 The fibers from a tile are split into two symmetric bundles and run to 2 photomultiplier tubes (PMT) for readout.
-Light yield uniformity is typically $>95\%$ across most of the tile surface, \mod{except for the 2~cm-wide region around the borders, where it remains $>75\%$}.
+Light yield uniformity is typically $>95\%$ across most of the tile surface, except for the 2~cm-wide region around the borders, where it remains $>75\%$.
 Finally, each tile is individually wrapped with light-reflective foils and then a black light-tight envelope.
 In addition to the plastic tiles, cable-like ribbons of scintillating fibers are used to improve the seal along directions where tile overlap was not possible; the ribbons themselves have detection efficiency $>90\%$.